nguyenkhangme/MapBox-MapKit-GoogleMap-iOS-Demo/README.md

 - Navigate: mark the place user choose and draw a route to it.

-- If user click the search button, show all annotations and accept user to select what place they want to draw route.
+- If people click the search button, we show all annotations and accept user to select what place they want to draw route.

+## In process

+People can share location with others they want like their group, their family,...

 ## Structure